Tataee: Early life and education

-Tataee was born Vlad Irimia on October 17, 1976, in Sebeş, a city in Alba County, central Romania, southern Transylvania.
+Tataee was born Vlad Irimia on October 17, 1976, in Sebeș, a city in Alba County, central Romania, southern Transylvania.
 His father was as a mechanical engineer on various construction sites for hydroelectric power stations in Transylvania, while his mother worked as an accountant.
 Irimia spent his childhood years in numerous blue-collar working colonies adjacent to the various dams his father was hired to work on.
 His mother, an amateur singer, would occasionally perform publicly at friends' weddings and baptism parties, while also encouraging the young Irimia to sing.
 In 1981, his family relocated to Caransebeș and then to Drobeta Turnu-Severin for the ultimately failed construction project of Iron Gates III, after which, in 1990, his father moved the family to his native Bucharest, where Irimia, the oldest of three children, attended the Alexandru Ioan Cuza highschool in Titan, where he swiftly became acquainted with gang violence, while also gaining an interest in chemistry and geometry.
 He dropped out of college after the first semester when he realized it was keeping him back from a full-time musical career and focused on producing B.U.G.
 Mafia's second album.

 Music career

 Before B.U.G.
 Mafia (1990–1992)

-As Romania had been a communist country until late 1989, western music was banned by Nicolae Ceauşescu's regime and official releases of hip hop albums were virtually impossible to find on the Romanian music market.
+As Romania had been a communist country until late 1989, western music was banned by Nicolae Ceaușescu's regime and official releases of hip hop albums were virtually impossible to find on the Romanian music market.
 Tataee himself stated in an interview for CNN that he got acquainted with rap music after the political regime switch that occurred in Romania in 1989.
 As a more liberal political system replaced the totalitarian rule of communism, heavy bootlegging of American music occurred on the Eastern European market.
 Inspired by Public Enemy and N.W.A, Tataee tried steering his professional options towards becoming a rapper and started working on his own music.
 By 1993, when he met his first collaborator, Daddy Caddy, he had only recorded one song and had little professional perspective.
 The official press release for B.U.G.
 Mafia states that they first met in late 1993 and recorded their first track together in 1994.